COVID-19 Updates: Protecting Albertans from the Omicron variant.

-To facilitate the integration of English language learners into regular school programming and to equip them with the necessary language skills and understanding of the Canadian way of life, school authorities shall provide appropriate English language instruction that meets students’ needs.
+To support children and students who are learning English as an additional language, school authorities shall provide appropriate English language instruction that meets students’ diverse learning needs and develops language proficiency.
 Such programming is critical in helping English language learners participate fully in Alberta’s ECS to Grade 12 education system, complete high school and become productive and contributing members of Canadian society.
 For more information, see English as a Second Language (ESL) on Alberta.ca.

 Human Sexuality Education Policy

 To ensure that students achieve learning outcomes prescribed by Alberta Education through the programs of study, school jurisdictions and accredited private schools in providing grades 4 to 9 Health and Life Skills, and Career and Life Management, shall ensure that the human sexuality component is offered to all students.
 Under section 58.1 of the Education Act, parents must be provided with notice where courses of study, educational programs or instructional materials, or instruction or exercises, include subject matter that deals primarily and explicitly with religion or human sexuality.
 Where a parent makes a written request, a student shall be exempt, without academic penalty, from such instruction, course of study, educational program or use of instructional material.
 For more information, see Notice to parent under Section 58.1 of the Education Act.